OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/linking.md

 $ npx zos create
 ✓ Compiled contracts with solc 0.5.9 (commit.e560f70d)
 ?
 Pick a contract to instantiate: TokenExchange
 ?
-Pick a network: local
+Pick a network: development
 ✓ Contract TokenExchange deployed
 ?
 Do you want to call a function on the instance after creating it?: Yes ?
 Select which function: initialize(_rate: uint256, _token: address)